 Elinor Milne, 35, human rights worker from London

-Elinor, who was arrested during the April Rebellion in 2019, became the first XR defendant to receive an absolute discharge – an extremely rare and significant result.
+Elinor, who was arrested during the April Rebellion in 2019, became the first XR defendant to receive an absolute discharge – an extremely rare result.

 Elinor’s Court Statement